shioyadan/meno/README.md

 # Meno

-Meno is a tool that visualizes hierarchical data, such as the sizes of directory trees or synthesized circuit sizes.
+Meno is a tool for visualizing hierarchical data, such as directory tree sizes or synthesized circuit sizes.
 It can be built into a single, standalone HTML file.

-Currently, Meno supports hierarchical area reports from Vivado, Genus, and DC and hierarchical power reports from PrimeTime.
+Currently, Meno supports hierarchical area reports from Vivado, Genus, and DC, and hierarchical power reports from PrimeTime.

 ![demo](./demo/meno.gif)

 ## How to Use

 ### Web Version
-* Open [this link](https://shioyadan.github.io/meno/) and drag and drop your area report file.
+* Open [this page](https://shioyadan.github.io/meno/) and drag-and-drop your area (or power) report file.
-    * You can try the unstable version [this link](https://shioyadan.github.io/meno/unstable).
+    * You can try the unstable build [here](https://shioyadan.github.io/meno/unstable).
-* The following is a demo using the synthesis results of the [RSD processor](https://github.com/rsd-devel/rsd):
+* Demo using the synthesis results of the [RSD processor](https://github.com/rsd-devel/rsd):
     * [DEMO: Vivado RSD Area](https://shioyadan.github.io/meno/vivado-rsd-area.log.html)
     * [DEMO: Design Compiler RSD Area](https://shioyadan.github.io/meno/dc-rsd-area.log.html)